 and...throws it out an air lock to appeal to the 'Star Wars' Generation.

 I have seen this film multiple times.
 And each time I watch I find something new to loath.
 Let me start with my comment above.
 Appealing to the Star Wars generation.
 Star Trek is and should be an adult, mature, scientifically informed show or film.
 It should have intelligence behind it.
 This is none of those things.
 Sure modern technology has permitted it to look flashy on screen...but flashy effects a great film does not make.

 Plot...is full of far too many holes.
 How do they get to Vulcan so fast?
 Why did the Romulans not realise a supernova was going to happen and leave?
 Why did the Vulcans not evacuate faster?
-Since when has it become ok to believe you can travel through time with a black hole? (which resulted in the creation of Red Matter to go alongside Anti-Matter..Dark Matter...maybe there will be a Green Matter in the next film?) and all this without even looking at the script errors in the dialogue which are far too many to list.
-By far the worst hole is scottys claim he beamed archers beagle.
+Since when has it become ok to believe you can travel through time with a black hole? (which resulted in the creation of Red Matter to go alongside Anti-Matter..Dark Matter...maybe there will be a Green Matter in the next film?)
+And all this without even looking at the script errors in the dialogue which are far too many to list.
+By far the worst hole is Scotty's claim he beamed Archer's beagle.
 Now...dogs have an average life span of 20 years maybe.
-Unless its a different dog...there's no way the beagle in Enterprise would still be alive for him to loose.
-And...he losses it in the most preposterous way.
-Beaming worked fine in enterprise very often...
+Unless it's a different dog...there's no way the beagle in Enterprise would still be alive for him to lose.
+And...he loses it in the most preposterous way.
+Beaming worked fine in Enterprise very often...

 Most annoying character element: Fanboy romance between Spock and Uhura...because every film needs a sexual element these days to get the nerds in right?

 Most awful film feature: Product placements for Nokia and for Budweiser...

 Most awful special effect: Lens flares...with camera shake coming a close second.
 Lens flares do nothing for this film but make your eyes hurt after a while.